Flagsmith/flagsmith/docs/docs/clients/server-side.md

 ### When running in [Remote Evaluation mode](/clients/overview#remote-evaluation)

-- All Traits defined in the SDK will automatically be persisted against the Identity within the Flagsmith API.
+- When requesting Flags for an Identity, all the Traits defined in the SDK will automatically be persisted against the Identity within the Flagsmith API.
 - Traits passed to the SDK will be added to all the other previously persisted Traits associated with that Identity.
 - This full set of Traits are then used to evaluate the Flag values for the Identity.
 - This all happens in a single request/response.